vmchale/pizarnik/tut/or.md

 ``{`lt⁻¹ & `eq⁻¹}`` has type ``{`lt ⊕ `eq} --``.
 The use of `&` to juxtapose pattern match arms is intended to recall $(G \oplus H)^\bot = G^\bot \& H^\bot$ from linear logic.

-This makes sense---a `&` ("with") juxtaposes two pattern-match arms (inverse constructors) to form a function accepting a sum type as argument.
+This makes sense---a `&` ("with") juxtaposes two pattern-match arms (inverse constructors) to form a (typed) function accepting a sum type as argument.
 <!-- A sum type gives us two choices for how to produce a return value
 de Morgan ^ linear logic -->